ica574/quantum-image-processing/README.md

 # Implementation

 ## Qubit Initialisation
 This project will utilise _FRQI_ together with a _QFT_ circuit.
-Firstly, all qubits will be initialised, before which each is brought into _superposition_.
+Firstly, all qubits will be initialised, after which each is brought into _superposition_.
 The intensities of pixels will then be encoded by _rotating_ the generated superposition states.
 Thus, this part will require _Hadamard_, _phase shift_, and _CNOT_ gates combined.

 ## Applying the QFT
 After all qubits are initialised and encoded with information, they will then be subject to the _QFT circuit_.
 The fact that _FRQI_ is being utilised, will facilitate the application of the _QFT_ since the algorithm acts natively on _probability amplitudes_.
 For this, the same types of gates as used in _FRQI_ will be used.